Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Introduction

+In this work, we focus on superconducting lateral structures and address the previously unstudied situation in which nonreciprocal transport effects arise from spin-charge interconversion in the bulk of a centrosymmetric material.
+Specifically, we analyze the simplest structure that may exhibit the SGE in the absence of an external field: lateral structures, as the one shown in Fig. \ref{fig:SetupJosephson}(a).
+In these systems, gyrotropy emerges at a mesoscopic scale determined by the spin diffusion and superconducting coherence lengths.
+We present a theoretical framework that unifies and generalizes two well-established theories: Superconducting Proximity Effect and charge-spin conversion in Spin Hall systems, in particular the spin Hall magnetoresistance phenomena \cite{chen2013theory}.
+We show how results in one of these fields may be used to predict phenomena in the other, seemingly disparate, field.

-Concretely, the system under consideration consists of a normal metal (N) with inversion symmetric crystal structure and bulk SOC, sandwiched between a superconductor (SC) and a ferromagnetic insulator (FI).
+Concretely, the system under consideration in this paper consists of a normal metal (N) with inversion symmetric crystal structure and bulk SOC, sandwiched between a superconductor (SC) and a ferromagnetic insulator (FI).
 This configuration can be either realized in a Josephson configuration (Fig. \ref{fig:SetupJosephson}(a)) or as a continuous structure (Fig. \ref{fig:SetupJosephson}(b)).
-Notably, the former coincides with a real setup that has recently been explored experimentally in Ref. \cite{jeon2022zero}.
+While the former coincides with a real setup that has recently been explored experimentally in Ref. \cite{jeon2022zero}, the latter is a geometry in which the diode effect can be explored analytically.

+Let us focus on the geometry shown in Figs \ref{fig:SetupJosephson}.
 While superconducting singlet correlations are induced in the normal region via the superconducting proximity effect, the FI introduces an interfacial exchange field.
 This field converts a part of the singlet pairs into triplets \cite{bergeret2018colloquium}.
 By drawing an analogy between singlet/triplet and charge/spin \cite{konschelle2015theory,bergeret2016manifestation,bergeret2018colloquium}, one can envision the FI interface as an injector generating a triplet (spin) accumulation at the interface with the SC.
-These triplets can then diffuse in the vertical direction, generating a supercurrent parallel to the interface through SOC.
+These triplets can then diffuse in the vertical direction, generating a supercurrent parallel to the interface through the SOC.
 This spontaneous current leads to the anomalous phase in finite structures, as our calculations below demonstrate.